 XSLT templates and XML parsers (To build a utility to view school configuration as an HTML.
 Later we can add functionality to export the school configuration as an xml and provide import functionality)

 JSON parsers (for STAFF client)

 Use Java7/8 enhancements as applicable.

-IText/Apache POI for reports.
+IText/Apache POI for reports.HTTPS certificates